 - Monoband or multi-band transmission: Monoband is cheaper, but multi-band offers more room for experimentation with your antennas.

-- Vertical or directional: Vertical antennas are basically omnidirectional antennas.
+- Vertical or directional: Vertical antennas are omnidirectional antennas.
 In a directional antenna, you can direct the RF energy towards a specific direction which means that the coverage distance will increase (as you increase the power gain) with the reduction in effective coverage angle.

 - Base or mobile: Are you going to set up a base station or are you going mobile?
-Note that many antennas can be set up as base antennas but then plugged out and then moves across regions on a car.
+Note that many antennas can be set up as base antennas but then plugged out and then moves across regions in a car.

 - Transmission or reception: Are you focusing on transmitting or receiving only?
 Then it might interest you to know that there are antennas which specialize in either one of them on the market.
+(If you’re looking for ham radios that can provide this, read this quick review of the TYT MD-380.)

 A few common details you need to know about

 Right off the bat, you should know that lower frequencies have longer wavelengths.
 We won’t be delving much deeper into the science aspect, but suffice to say that you need to learn a thing or two about radio waves.
 In any way, the longer the wavelength (and thus, lower the frequency), the larger the antenna you need.
+There are also CB radios which are pretty known, you can read more about them and the differences here: https://www.ratedradardetector.org/radio/ham-vs-cb/.

 Portability is an issue you want to get sure about early on.
 When you are investing in an antenna, you should know that most of these can be fixed onto vehicles and moved along.
 But not all of them.
 It might be due to their build and your vehicular limitations.
 So, check that off the list first off.